JonathanX64/B360M-H-hackintosh/README.md

 ## Acknowledgments
 * Apple for macOS
-* Apple for making insanely expensive but cool Intel machines that plead to be hackintoshed
+* Apple for making insanely expensive but cool Intel machines that are almost impossible to upgrade or repair (or afford, for that matter)
 * Dorthania for the guides
 * Hackintosh community for everything